MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-security-browse-safer.md

 :::image type="content" source="media/microsoft-edge-security-browse-safer/browse-safer-added-security-banner.png" alt-text="Banner showing that added security is turned on.":::

-When you select the banner, you will see the following flyout.
+When you select the banner, you'll see the following flyout.
 You can toggle "Enhance security for this site" to manually enable or disable enhanced security for a particular site.
 If you change the "Enhance security for this site" toggle, Microsoft Edge will add that site to the exception site list.
 The next screenshot shows the feature turned off for the site.

 :::image type="content" source="media/microsoft-edge-security-browse-safer/browse-safer-enhanced-security-off.png" alt-text="Dialog with enhanced security turned off.":::